nextbreakpoint/infrastructure-as-code/README.md

     grafana
     jenkins
     mysql
-    sonarqube
+    sonarqube (MySQL setup required)
-    artifactory
+    artifactory (MySQL setup required)

 Please note that before deploying SonarQube or Artifactory, you must configure MySQL with command:

     ./swarm_run.sh setup_mysql

-Some services have ports exposed on the host machines, therefore are reachable from any other machine in the same VPC.
-Some ports are only accessible from the overlay network, and are used for internal communication between nodes of the cluster.
+The connection to MySQL might fail if the database is not ready to accept connections.
+If the connection fails, retry the command after a minute.

 ### Services placement

 The mapping between machines and services depends on the labels assigned to Swarm's nodes.
 The services are deployed according to the placement constraints in the YAML file which defines the stack of the service.
 The constraints are based on labels and roles of the nodes.

 See documentation of [Docker Compose](https://docs.docker.com/compose/compose-file/) and [Docker Swarm](https://docs.docker.com/engine/reference/commandline/node_update/).

+Please note that some services have ports exposed on the host machines, therefore are reachable from any other machine in the same VPC.

+Please note that some ports are only accessible from the overlay network, and are used for internal communication between nodes of the cluster.

 #### Manager A